 “…and everyone did what was right in their own eyes.”
 (Jdg 17:6)

 Since most of us have grown up with a works-based view of salvation, we tend to think of sin as doing bad things.
-If we avoid doing bad things then we’ll avoid sin.
-But the Bible has a completely different definition of sin.
+If we avoid doing bad things we’ll avoid sin.
+But the Bible has a different definition of sin.
 “Whatever is not of faith is sin” (Rm 14:23).
-According to this definition, walking after the flesh is sin because it takes no faith to do what is right in your own eyes.
-No doubt that this comes as a bit of a shock.
-After all, walking after the flesh comes naturally to all of us.
-But have you ever noticed that the consequences of walking after the flesh are exactly the same as the wages of sin (Rm 6:23, 8:13)?

 Instead of judging everything in terms of good or bad works, it is more helpful to think in terms of flesh versus spirit.
-To illustrate this, I have made a list of 12 of the most infamous examples of walking after the flesh found in the Bible.
+To illustrate this, below is a list of 12 of the most infamous examples of walking after the flesh found in the Bible.
 This is a list of carnal choices that, in some cases, led to terrible suffering.

 There are two surprising things about this list.
-First, it contains both wicked deeds and choices that we would define as harmless, even good.
-If you think you can please God by doing good works and avoiding bad ones, then this is really going to mess you’re your theology!
-You need to see that Sin is no respecter of works.
-Sin doesn’t really care what you do, as long as you do it in the power of your flesh.
+First, it contains both wicked deeds and choices that we might think were harmless, even good.
+If you think you can please God by doing good works and avoiding bad ones, then this is really going to mess you’re your theology.

-This, then, is a list of righteous and unrighteous people doing both good and bad things.
+This, then, is a list of good and bad people doing good and bad things.
 So what’s the common thread?
-What’s the one thing all these choices have in common?
 As you read the list, see if you can identify it.
 I will give you the answer below.

 12 Infamous works of the flesh

 1. Adam eats the forbidden fruit (Gen 3:6).
 The Tree of Knowledge of Good and Evil was not a bad tree; God doesn’t do bad trees (Gen 1:31).
 Everything in the world was good so the serpent had to tempt Eve with something that was “good and pleasing” (Gen 3:6).
 Compared to the manifest works of the flesh in Galatians 5, eating a piece of fruit might not seem that big a deal.
-But I’d say the consequences of this were fairly substantial, wouldn’t you?
+But the consequences of this one act were substantial.

 2. Abraham sleeps with the maid (Gen 16).
-He knew God had promised him a son but God was taking too long.
+God promised him a son but God was taking too long.
 Yet another work of the flesh that we’re still paying for.

-4. The Israelites don’t want to enter the Promised Land, then want to (Num 14).
-It’s perfectly natural to be afraid of hostile giants – especially if you’ve got small children.
-But it meant missing an opportunity to see God do mighty exploits.
-It also meant dying in the wilderness.
+4. The Israelites refuse to enter the Promised Land (Num 14).
+It’s natural to be afraid of giants – especially if you’ve got small children – but God had told them he would be with them.
+Who’s bigger?
+Giants or God?
+The Israelites’ fear meant missing an opportunity to see God do mighty exploits.
+It also meant wasting their lives in the wilderness.

 5. Saul saves the best for God (1 Sam 15:15).
 God wanted the Amalekites dead, down to the last donkey.
 Saul had a better idea.
 Bye bye House of Saul.